lawrennd/referia/cip/cip_template.md

 ## Testing Strategy
 How will the changes be tested?

+## Related Requirements
+This CIP addresses the following requirements:

+- [Link to requirements document 1]
+- [Link to requirements document 2]

+Specifically, it implements solutions for:
+- [Requirement 1]
+- [Requirement 2]
+- [Requirement 3]

 ## Implementation Status
 - [ ] Task 1
 - [ ] Task 2